-So you bought hair products with the word “curl” on the bottles and watched a few tutorials by a YouTuber with your dream curls, but for some reason your hair still isn’t coming out the way you want it to.
+So you bought hair products with the word “curl” on the bottles, watched a few tutorials by a YouTuber with your dream curls, and even tried the infamous 'curly girl method'.
+But for some reason, your hair still isn’t coming out the way you want it to.
 Let’s take a step back: Do you have the same curl pattern as the person whose curls you're envying?
 If not, you may be setting your curls up to fail.

 If you are new to the world of natural curls, getting to know your curl pattern can help you discover styling techniques and products that will work for you, and find the videos that'll be most relevant to you.